ViinAI/ViinAI/README.md

 - 👋 Hi, I’m @ViinAI
-- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning from CDAC PUNE in Department of AI
 - 🐍 Python 💻Linux  🗡TensorFlow ⚡Sklearn
 <!---
 ViinAI/ViinAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.